How long is my quote valid for?

 The best way to avoid this is to shop around and compare quotes online when it comes to your renewal date in order to make sure you’re constantly taking advantage of the best priced policies on the market.

-Why is car insurance more expensive for younger drivers?
+Why is insurance more expensive for younger drivers?

-Young and newly qualified drivers are considered higher risk customers by car insurance providers, and the price of the policies offered will reflect this.
+Young and newly qualified drivers are considered higher risk customers by providers, and the price of the policies offered will reflect this.

 Statistics show that around 30% of all fatalities on the road in the UK are caused by drivers aged between 17 and 25.
 It is statistics like this that, unfortunately, drive prices up for younger drivers and cause many to opt for black box policies.